skalyaanamoorthy/thermostability-transfer/README.md

+# Protein Sequence Likelihood Modelling

+This repository of for facilitating access to self-supervised deep learning models, which predict the likelihood of amino acids in their biochemical context, in order to make zero-shot predictions of thermostability measurements.

 ## General Setup

 We provide the processed predictions for FireProtDB and S461 in `./data/fireprot_mapped_preds.csv` and `./data/s461_mapped_preds.csv`, respectively.
 However, to reproduce the predictions you can follow the below sections for preprocessing and inference.
 We also provide the pre-extracted features for analysis in the corresponding `./data/{dataset}_mapped_feats.csv` files, but you can reproduce those according to the feature analysis section.

 Clone the repository: